Repairs if you rent from the council or housing association

 Your responsibilities as a tenant

-You must report repairs as soon as you notice them.
+You must report all repair issues as soon as you notice them.

-You must allow workpeople and your housing officer into your home for inspections and repairs at reasonable times of the day.
+You must allow workpeople and housing officers into your home for inspections and repairs at reasonable times of the day.

 You should get at least 24 hours' notice in writing before anyone comes over.